‘Diversity drives creativity and business performance’

 We know that everything from tone to topics, to production norms have shifted in the decade since influence’s infancy.
 Creators and brands are having to keep pace with an increasingly professionalised landscape.
 But it’s also changed audiences, with the demand for original and authentic content escalating, even as understandings of ‘originality’ and ‘authenticity’ grow murkier.

-For today’s brands and creators, it’s essential to peek around the corner and prepare for the shifts that are coming, and which brands and creators and driving them.
+For today’s brands and creators, it’s essential to peek around the corner and prepare for the shifts that are coming, and which brands and creators are driving them.
 These are the five areas we see having the greatest impact on the influencer ecosystem in the near future:

 Social loves a ‘journey’, but in today’s creator economy, this focus on the journey has complicated our idea of authenticity.
 Authenticity used to require consistency, but today – with child influencers growing up, and mainstays ageing out – audiences are used to watching people change.
 In this context, creators are planning their evolutions to draw in new viewers.